handprint : mixing green

 Look first at the overall distribution of greens.
 The saturation of natural greens is much less than the maximum possible: about 90% between the lemon yellow and yellow green color points, and declining steadily to less than 50% as the greens approach blue green.

 With the exception of rose leaves, which are fairly saturated, dark bluish greens — most foliage on the blue side of the distribution (pine, yucca or eucalyptus) — are very sharply unsaturated.
 Interestingly, the value of these bluish green hues varies quite a lot, from the light valued eucalyptus to the very dark valued pine.
-I don't know how general the rule may be across botanical species, but it seems that bluish green foliage takes on an especially wide range of values.
+I don't know what general the rule may be across botanical species, but it seems that bluish green foliage takes on an especially wide range of values.

 At the other extreme, the yellowish greens are generally more saturated and typically have middle to light values.
 These include the greens of most deciduous trees, flowering plants, lawns and, at the extreme, those young shoots that are so brilliant and distinctive in early spring.